argenis2021/SIGESI/README.md

 Nothing important, it is only some files that  I used for learning Django

-I am learning to program in Python an Django by myself
+I am learning to program in Python and Django by myself